matteolepur/intro-GPU-sa-metropolis/silly-notes-lol.md

 ## PyTorch

-#### What is PyTorch?
-- Jax is ...
-- It allows for CPU and GPU usage

 #### Using the GPU in PyTorch
-- We must declare `.cuda` because ...
+We must declare `.cuda` because ...
--

 ```
 Tensor.new_tensor(data)
 ```